olajohn-ajiboye/blog/content/post/es6-destructuring.md

 * **Array destructuring :boom:**

-> Let's say you have an array of of my profile.
+> Let's say you have an array of profile information.
 {{< highlight jsm  "linenostart=1"  >}}
 // with ES5
 const profile = ["Ola", "John", "ElCapito", "SWE", "Nigeria"]